sqlmapproject/sqlmap/Download-and-update.md

 # Download and update

-You can download the latest tarball by clicking [here](https://github.com/sqlmapproject/sqlmap/tarball/master).
+You can download the latest tarball by clicking [here](https://github.com/sqlmapproject/sqlmap/tarball/master) or latest zipball by clicking  [here](https://github.com/sqlmapproject/sqlmap/zipball/master).

 Preferably, you can download sqlmap by cloning the [Git](https://github.com/sqlmapproject/sqlmap) repository: